willygoncalves2000/graph-coloring-algorithms-and-tests/connected_graph_coloring_greedy/README.md

 # A backtracking-based algorithm

 ## Resume
 In this project, a greedy algorithm has been implemented to solve the graph coloring problem.
 A greedy algorithm for graph coloring is an approach where the graph is colored by assigning colors to vertices one by one in a sequence, making a local optimal choice at each step.
 The algorithm tries to use the smallest possible number of colors without checking for a globally optimal solution.
-Starting with an uncolored graph, the algorithm picks a vertex, assigns the lowest available color (that hasn’t been used by its neighbors), and then moves on to the next vertex.
+Starting with an uncolored graph, the algorithm picks a node, assigns the lowest available color (that hasn’t been used by its neighbors), and then moves on to the next node.
 This process continues until all vertices are colored

 ## Generating Graphs for Testing
 ### In-Depth Analysis of the Algorithm